Beyond the ordinary – Most unique festivals of India to witness in 2025

 1. Kezie (Day 1): The festival begins with a purification ritual.
 Rice water (Zumho) is sprinkled by the head lady of the household on the three main corner pillars of the home.

-2. Ablutions (Day 2): Young men perform ceremonial baths at the village well, adorning themselves with new shawls and ritually sprinkling water on their chests, knees, and arms to cleanse sins and bad luck.
+2. Ablutions (Day 2): Young men perform ceremonial baths at the village well.
+They adorn themselves with new shawls and ritually sprinkling water on their chests, knees, and arms to cleanse sins and bad luck.
 A cock is then sacrificed as an offering.

 3. New Year Revelry (Day 4): The festival ushers in the Angami New Year with singing, feasting, and communal celebrations that last three days.
 Young men and unmarried girls sing traditional songs that recount valor and bravery.